missly55/Phishing-Simulation/README.md

 Step 2: In the downloads folder the file **gophish-v0.12.1-linux-64bit.zip**  was installed.
+You want to open the file without the .zip.

 1. Open Files → Go to Downloads
 2. Right-click gophish-v0.12.1-linux-64bit.zip